Carbondale Rodeo Events:

 Junior Breakaway Roping is open to girls ages 8-16 and boys ages 8-14.
 Limited to 10 contestants. $20 entry fee.
 Breakaway features one mounted cowgirl or cowboy in pursuit of a calf.
 An electronic eye barrier is used to ensure calves are allowed a head start.
 The roper must throw the rope in a loop around the calf's neck.
 Once the rope is around the calf's neck, the roper signals the horse to stop suddenly.
 The rope is tied to the saddle horn with a string.
 When the calf reaches the end of the rope, the rope is pulled tight and the string breaks.
 The breaking of the string marks the end of the run.
 The fastest run wins.
 A 25 second time limit applies.

 Age to participate lowered to 14 effective beginning on July 9, 2015 Carbondale Wild West Rodeo.
+Bring it on youth participants!
+We know you have the skills to challenge your more senior Hide Race Contestants.
 A fun and fast sport, cowhide racing (Hide Race) made its debut as an official event in 2011.
 A horseback rider starts at the chute end of the arena and races to the far end where a cowboy or cowgirl stands next to a cowhide with a rope attached.
 The cowboy/cowgirl on the ground tosses the rope to the rider and 'hits the deck' as the rider circles the hide.
 The rider grabs the rope, dallys to the saddlehorn and the ride is on as the horse pulls the ground person back to the chute end of the arena which is the start and finish line.
 The ground person must remain on the hide to complete the race.
 The fastest team wins.
 Team members must be 15 years or older.
-The Hide Race will now be held June 1st, June 15th, June 29th, July 13th, July 27th, and August 10th. $150 added money for each night scheduled.
+The Hide Race will now be held June 7th, June 21st, July 5th, July 19th, August 2nd, August 16th and on finals night, August 23rd. $150 added money for each night scheduled.

 2016 ORDER OF EVENTS